farazfp/PQ-NMGlossary-/content/index.md

 ### Apparatus

   An apparatus in new materialist thought denotes the material and institutional systems that condition practices and perceptions. <details>   <summary>💡More context</summary>For cyborg writing practices, this concept can be used to interrogate the infrastructural and normative frameworks that shape digital pedagogies and GenAI tools.
 It provides a lens to critique and redesign the educational apparatus to be more inclusive of multiplicity and distributed agency. </details>
-### Apparatus x Assemblage

-  This concept explores the interplay between organized systems (apparatus) and emergent networks (assemblages). and this is  [[#Becoming|becoming]] and this is the ln version of [becoming](#Becoming)<details>   <summary>💡More context</summary>It is especially pertinent in contexts where human instructors, AI systems, and digital platforms converge.
-The mapping highlights opportunities for reconfiguring hierarchies within classrooms, suggesting a dynamic interface where established structures temporarily merge with unexpected, emergent interactions. </details>
 ### Assemblages: Assembling the Unassembled

   Assemblages refer to the temporary, fluctuating unions among heterogeneous entities.
 An assemblage is a dynamic constellation of heterogeneous elements—human, nonhuman, material, discursive, technological—that come together temporarily to produce particular effects or phenomena.
 In postqualitative inquiry, assemblages are not static structures but are always in the process of becoming, shaped by the ongoing interactions and intra-actions of their components. <details>   <summary>💡More context</summary> In the realm of cyborg writing, they denote the fusion of instructor expertise, student creativity, and AI-generated content.
 This concept invites research into the spontaneous, evolving nature of collaborative writing and learning practices, where meaning is continuously negotiated and reassembled. </details>